Nutrition Awareness MONTH

-March is Nutrition Awareness Month Schools can encourage healthier eating by sponsoring activities that promote a diet which includes colorful fruits & vegetables, nutrient-rich foods and water, while limiting foods that are high in fat, salt and added sugars, such as soda, chips and candy.
+March’s Student, Family & Community Support Department theme focuses on promoting the SFUSD Wellness Policy and providing nutrition education lessons in the prevention of obesity, diabetes and heart disease.
+Schools can encourage healthier eating by sponsoring activities that promote a diet which includes colorful fruits & vegetables, nutrient-rich foods and water, while limiting foods that are high in fat, salt and added sugars, such as soda, chips and candy.

 Healthy Party Ideas Leave the candy and sugary snacks out of the classroom and teach students and parents/caregivers about the importance of healthy snacks and being physically active.
-Healthy party resources.
+Healthy party resources

 Staff Healthy Food and Beverage Guidelines Choosing healthier food and beverage options begins in our workplace.
 Follow these guidelines for meetings and events including: fresh fruits and veggies, "spa water", and physical activity breaks.
 Questions?
 Contact Mark Elkin at (415) 242-2615 ext.
 3217 or firstname.lastname@example.org.